lukasturcani/stk/docs/source/basic_ea_example.rst

-Clearly, our EA was able to quickly minimize the number of rotatable bonds to the lowest possible value across all members of the population.
+Clearly, our EA was able to quickly minimize the number of rotatable bonds to a low value across all members of the population.

 We can also compare the molecules in the initial population